waxbetty/Sushi-fork-1/readme.md

 }
 ```

-This will entail editing the CSS selector:
+This will require us to edit the CSS selector:

 ```css
 .showme .popover {